kylelin47/great-unknown/README.md

 		  region: 'my-region-1'
 		};
 ```
+Not particularly secure, but easy to work with at the moment.
 If region is not provided, it will assume us-east-1, which is the default in Amazon S3 if you have not configured it.

 Start mongodb, then 'grunt' starts the server, view at localhost:3000